jarekjaryszew/goxtree/README.md

 // ...
 rootNode.AddChildToElementWithId("secondDiv", buttonNode)
 ```
-Event listener functions are added to dom and registered with JS when subtree is mounted.
+Event listener functions are added to DOM and registered with JS when subtree is mounted.
 ```go
 	cb2 := func() {
         // Goroutine is used not to block js event loop.